KhanAyasha/002697806_DSEM_project/README.md

 * I provided two folders NRG and RG.
 These contain images from my test set.
 Use these if you don't have any fundus images with you.

 Note: The image should be cropped around the optic nerve part.

+# Future Improvement

+The convolutional layers are crucial for extracting key features from images, but their effectiveness can be influenced by image quality and noise.
+However, the primary focus of this model is the retinal ratio (r/R), specifically the ratio of cup radius to disc radius.
+This feature holds paramount importance for the task at hand.

+We can modify the CNN architecture to prioritize the extraction and utilization of this feature.

+To prioritize the retinal ratio feature in CNN models, we can enhance image quality through preprocessing like contrast enhancement and edge detection.
+We can add a custom layer to calculate cup-to-disc radius ratio directly.
+Fuse this feature with existing ones via techniques like concatenation.
+Optimize model performance with a custom loss function penalizing deviation from the desired ratio.

+We can also assess the model's ability to predict this feature alongside traditional metrics during validation and testing.
+This ensures the model extracts and prioritizes crucial information, enhancing its relevance to the task at hand.